You have one of the following two use cases:

-On selecting this option, you can export the QR Codes as label PDFs.
+This option allows you to export the QR Codes as label PDFs.
 Here you will get the option to choose the layout of the labels i.e. labels per sheet as per label size.

 For your reference, here is a detailed guide on QR Code labels.

 Once you choose the option, click on Next.